-Symbol Mode Description 01 Regular (indicated with dashed gray line) This mode plays the sample with the pitch embedded in the sample data.
+Symbol Mode Description ▶01 Regular (indicated with dashed gray line) This mode plays the sample with the pitch embedded in the sample data.
 The note C-4 will playback the sample at sampled frequency.
 For every other note the pitch is recalculated / shifted from this C-4 note to the target note.
-Note: at the moment it uses an accurate pitch calculation, which is quite heavy on a Z80 (1000+cycles per sample).
-Later there may be an option for a light version in the replayer, but this will mean loss of accuracy and possible change in sound.
 54 Direct pitch (indicated with red line) This mode ignores the embedded sample pitch and plays the frequency of the note specified.
 This gives a sort of auto tune effect :) on voice samples, but is obviously intended for instrument type samples (i.e. not dissimilar to the regular wave list type scc voices).

-Note that the volume (and ADSR) is probably embedded in the sample data, it good to have an envelope that is max volume "F'' constantly.
+Note that the volume (and ADSR) may be embedded in the sample data, it good to have an envelope that is max volume "F" constantly.

-Unlike with sample tackers, changing the pitch of the sample will not change the speed of the sample.
+Unlike with (older/mod) sample tackers, changing the pitch of the sample will not change the speed of the sample.
 Samples cannot be sped up, however they can be slowed down using the <timer> specified in the parameter 2 column; with 1 as default speed and 8 as slowest.
 This is the same timer as used for the wave list and it can also be changed midway a sample using the set timer event.

-Using higher timer values will slow down the sample playback, but note this may not work too well on voice samples with quickly changing wave forms if you stretch it too far.
+Using higher timer values will slow down the sample playback, but note this may not work that well for all samples.

-(NEW) SCC ISR SAMPLE KIT
+SCC ISR SAMPLE KIT